Silent Hill: Downpour: Development

-Audio
+Music

 With Downpour, long-time composer for the Silent Hill series Akira Yamaoka was replaced by Daniel Licht.
 Licht studied the music from previous games to allow him to score the game's soundtrack with musical themes in line with the traditional sound of the series but which also had his personal touch.
 He worked with regular series vocalist Mary Elizabeth McGlynn on several tracks and considered her voice crucial to the music.
 Despite the influence of water on the narrative of the game, he avoided musical instruments that incorporated water, such as the waterphone, in favor of vocals, strings, guitar, mandolin, and "industrial sounds and ambiences".
 The mandolin in particular was chosen as a musical nod to the theme of the first Silent Hill game.